anahita-m/Shoppies/README.md

 - Dynamic search 🔎
 - Pagination for search results 📄
 - Light mode and dark mode 🌞 🌒
+- Nominations are persisted using local storage ✅
 - Resizing on different screens and a horizontal scrollable container for nominated movies on small screens 📱
 - On hover nomination and remove buttons which update and disable based off current nominations 🖱️
 - Modal popups for more information on movies 🎬
   - Displays movie title, plot, genre, director(s), writer(s), imdb + rotten tomatoes ratings
-- Animation on loading movie cards, search results, and completing 5 nominations ✨
+- Animation on loading movie cards, search results, social share button hover, and completing 5 nominations ✨
 - Pop up footer on completion of 5 nominations with confetti animation 🎉
 - Social share buttons 🤝